WellthCare

 1. Proactive Screening as an Earnable Action: For high-risk roles, a confidential trauma-stress check becomes a recognized preventive health action, like a screening.

-2. Instant Financial Reinforcement: Completing that action instantly earns real, spendable wellness dollars and triggers a retirement account contribution.
-The message is clear: facing mental health builds financial health.
+2. Instant Financial Reinforcement: Completing that action instantly earns real, spendable wellness dollars and kicks in a retirement account contribution.

-3. Integrated, Sticky Care: Those who need support are seamlessly connected to specialized care.
-Adherence to their healing plan continues to be recognized, turning recovery into a visible journey of growth.
+3. Integrated, Sticky Care: Those who need support get seamlessly connected to specialized care.
+Sticking with their healing plan continues to be recognized, so recovery feels like a visible journey.

 The Bottom Line You Can't Ignore

-The critical question for every HR leader and CFO is no longer "Do we have mental health coverage?"
-It must become: "Does our benefits plan reward us for preventing crisis, or just for paying for the wreckage?"
+The real question for every HR leader and CFO is no longer 'Do we have mental health coverage?'
+It must become: 'Does our benefits plan reward us for preventing crisis, or just for paying for the wreckage?'

 True innovation isn't a better ambulance service.
 It's building a guardrail at the top of the cliff—and creating a system where everyone's financial well-being depends on its strength.
 That's the future of benefits: where healing pays everyone back.